2020 Azorean regional election

 On election night, PSD leader José Manuel Bolieiro said the night was a historic one for democracy and the autonomous region.
 PS leader Vasco Cordeiro said the PS won the elections and should have a chance to form a government but acknowledged that the picture was challenging.
 In the days after the election, both PS and PSD started talks with parties to see if deals were possible.

 On 2 November, PSD, CDS–PP and PPM announced they had reached an agreement to form a government.
-Shortly afterwards, Carlos Furtardo, the leader of CHEGA also announced the party would support a PSD/CDS–PP/PPM government in the regional parliament.
-Despite this announcement, there were divisions in CHEGA as the party's national leader, André Ventura, said no deal had been made with the Social Democrats and that the order was to not support the PSD led coalition.
-However, a few days later, on 6 November, CHEGA and PSD reached an agreement after CHEGA dropped several of their demands.
+Shortly afterwards, Carlos Furtardo, the leader of Chega also announced the party would support a PSD/CDS–PP/PPM government in the regional parliament.
+Despite this announcement, there were divisions in Chega as the party's national leader, André Ventura, said no deal had been made with the Social Democrats and that the order was to not support the PSD led coalition.
+However, a few days later, on 6 November, both parties reached an agreement after Chega dropped several of their demands.

 On the following day, 7 November, IL announced it had also reached an agreement with PSD for parliamentary support.
-Thus the government would be formed by a coalition of PSD, CDS-PP and PPM (26 MPs) with parliamentary support of CHEGA (2) and IL (1), totalizing a majority of 29 out of 57 seats in the parliament.
+Thus the government would be formed by a coalition of PSD, CDS-PP and PPM (26 MPs) with parliamentary support of Chega (2) and IL (1), totalizing a majority of 29 out of 57 seats in the parliament.

 On that same day, the Representative of the Republic in the Azores, Pedro Catarino, after hearing all parties represented in the regional parliament, appointed José Manuel Bolieiro as President of the Regional Government and asked him to form a government.
 On 24 November, José Manuel Bolieiro and his cabinet were sworn in to office.

 The turnout in these elections increased compared to the previous one, with 45.4 percent of voters casting a ballot, compared with the record-low 40.9 percent in the 2016 elections.